 POLST is a process that consists of a conversation and a form.

-POLST provides a way to have and document an important conversation with your health care team about what you would or would not want when you can no longer speak for yourself.
+POLST offers a way to have and document an important conversation with your doctor* about what you would or would not want when you can no longer speak for yourself.

 Ask Questions.
 If you don’t understand something, ask.
 It is important that you understand what is happening to you and what each treatment option means for you.

 Be Honest.
-Your health care team wants to know what treatments you do or do not want.
+Your doctor wants to know what treatments you do or do not want.